We may receive compensation when you click on links to products from our partners.

-A professionally written resume is an important component to any job search.
+A professionally written resume is an important component of any job search.
 The overall effectiveness of the document however depends on certain variables; such as how/how often the resume is used, the types of marketing/submission strategies, and the continued relevance of the resume’s content.
 Concentrating on these important aspects (and others) ensures the resume will produce the all-important interviews that we strive for.

 You see the resume one way, but hiring managers see it differently.